mattwang44/LeNet-from-Scratch/README.md

 ## Why LeNet5

-LeNet5 is the first ConvNet that using back propagation to update weights, acheived great success in hand writing recognition and utilized by AT&T for reading checks.
+LeNet is the first ConvNet that using back propagation to update weights, acheived great success in hand writing recognition and utilized by AT&T for reading checks.
 Many believes that implementing LeNet5 is the best way to learning the programming of backprop for novice (like me).

 Demo by Yann LeCun (1993):
 <p align="center">